 Hard though it may be to believe, but the BBC sometimes struggles to get its own logo right.
 Since it was introduced in October 1997, there have been countless on-air examples of mocked-up versions of the BBC ‘blocks’ logo – with varying levels of awfulness.

 And almost twenty-three years since it was launched, the botched recreations of the logo just keep on coming.

-How difficult can it be to govern and enforce the use of the genuine article – especially with software available these days to help police such things in an automated fashion?
-Other broadcasters don’t seem to suffer the same levels of distortion/corruption of their respective logos.
+How difficult can it be to govern and enforce the use of the genuine article – especially with software available these days to help police such things?
+Other broadcasters don’t seem to suffer the same levels of distortion/corruption of their logos.

 One of the earliest abominations was this example, from the Top of the Pops opening titles (late-1990s):

 Another issue – though not quite as common as it once was – is the occasional reappearance of old channel/service logos.
 This tends to occur in promotional graphics, on-air and online.
 Here’s an example from Saturday 4th May 2019, where the 2002 – 2006 BBC One logo popped up (stretched) in a BBC Sport graphic:

 On this page, we’re going to track the latest issues, and who knows, it may even prompt the powers that be to take some corrective action.
 We’ll report details of any such positive developments.

 That logo looks fine to me – what’s the problem?